 Laws governing involuntary commitment are currently in effect in 37 states and the District of Columbia.
 However, in Rhode Island and Montana, people suffering from alcoholism and drug addiction are eligible for involuntary commitment.
 Those suffering from drug addiction, on the other hand, are only eligible in Vermont.

 It is only natural to be concerned about what happens next and your rights as a patient with a substance abuse recovery center.
-After all, any treatment you embark on is likely to affect all areas of your life as you work through your addictions and move forward towards sobriety.
+After all, any treatment you embark on is likely to affect all areas of your life as you work through your addictions and move forward toward sobriety.

 The Standard Treatment Center Laws They Must Meet